haoran-c/hotel_reviews/README.md

 ## Dataset Information

-We use and compare various different methods for sentiment analysis on hotel reviews (a binary classification problem).
-The training dataset is expected to be a csv file containing `text,sentiment` where the `sentiment` is either `1` (positive) or `0` (negative), and `text` is the tweet enclosed in `""`.
-Similarly, the test dataset is a csv file of type `tweet_id,tweet`.
+We use and compare various different models for sentiment analysis on hotel reviews (a binary classification problem).
+The training dataset is expected to be a csv file containing `text,sentiment` where the `sentiment` is either `1` (positive) or `0` (negative), and `text` is the review text.

 ## Requirements